 This report does not explicitly associate information on irrigation methods with the crop types and mass balance.
 Irrigation practices can affect the likelihood of nitrogen leaching through the soil profile.
-In addition, removed from the field relocated through irrigation return flows would represent another output in the mass balance, reducing total nitrogen available for transport to groundwater.
+In addition, nitrogen removed from the field by irrigation water and traveling with irrigation return flows is a potential output that was not included in this mass balance.
 In managed irrigation systems, water can be used as many as 4 or 5 times before being discharged from the system.
 Nitrogen concentration of this water will be increased by repeated use; accurately estimating this was beyond the scope of this study.
 In addition, it is possible for nitrogen-containing water to leak from unlined irrigation canals; an assessment of this potential was also beyond the scope of this study.
-Timing of fertilizer applications, plant uptake, irrigation applications, and crop residue incorporation was not part of this study.
-Timing of these events as well as timing of weather events such as rainfall, snowfall, and freezing temperatures can all affect whether or not nitrogen in the soil will be taken up by plants, be likely to move with runoff, or be available to leach through the soil profile.